Vynxlabs/ModernBrochure/src/pages/subfolder/hero.md

   _bookshop_name: sections/fullImageHero
   content:
     highlightEybrow: true
-    eyebrow: Very cool eyebrow
+    eyebrow: This is my really cool eyebrow
     headline: >-
-      This is my headline about how cool my business isThis is my headline about how cool my business is
+      This is my headline talking about all the cool stuff my business does and things
-    description: >-
-      This is even more text talking about how cool this business isThis is even more text talking about how cool this business isThis is even more text talking about how cool this business is
+    description: This text is actually kind of hard to read
     buttons:
       - _bookshop_name: generic/button
-        url: /menu/
+        url: '#'
         openInNewTab: false
-        text: Sign up
+        text: Sign Up
         color_group: primary
         ghostButton: false
         blackText: false